sezanzeb/input-remapper/readme/development.md

 - [x] map keys using a `modifier + modifier + ... + key` syntax
 - [ ] injecting keys that aren't available in the systems keyboard layout
 - [ ] injecting keys while abs capabilities are present. e.g. stylus buttons
+- [ ] ship with a list of all keys known to xkb and validate input in gui

 ## Tests